 (All Event Times Listed are Central Standard Time)

 Sewanee, TN 37375

-The Rev. Gordon Peerman, DMin, is an Episcopal priest and leader of One River Wisdom School Nashville, a mindfulness meditation group in Nashville.
-He has been engaged with contemplative practices, including Centering Prayer, mindfulness meditation, yoga, and chi gong since 1975.
-He has taught Mindfulness Based Stress Reduction at Vanderbilt and St. Thomas Health Services, as well as classes in Buddhist Christian Dialogue at Vanderbilt Divinity School.
-He is the author of Blessed Relief: What Christians Can Learn from Buddhists about Suffering.
-He lives in Nashville.
+The Rev. Gordon Peerman, DMin, is an Episcopal priest and leader of One River Wisdom School Nashville, a mindfulness meditation group.
+He has been engaged with contemplative practices, including Centering Prayer, mindfulness meditation, yoga, and Qi Gong since 1975.
+He has taught Mindfulness Based Stress Reduction at Vanderbilt and St. Thomas Health Services, as well as classes in Buddhist Christian Dialogue at Vanderbilt Divinity Schools.
+He is the author of Blessed Relief: What Christians Can Lear from Buddhists about Suffering, and The Body Knows the Way.
+He lives in Nashville, TN.